-4th 5th 6th Skills Science (2018) 4.1 The student will demonstrate an understanding of scientific reasoning, logic, and the nature of science by planning and conducting investigations 5.1 The student will demonstrate an understanding of scientific reasoning, logic, and the nature of science by planning and conducting investigations 6.1 The student will demonstrate an understanding of scientific reasoning, logic, and the nature of science by planning and conducting investigations Scales, diagrams, charts, graphs, tables, imagery, models, and profiles are constructed and interpreted.
+Science 4.1 The student will demonstrate an understanding of scientific reasoning, logic, and the nature of science by planning and conducting investigations 5.1 The student will demonstrate an understanding of scientific reasoning, logic, and the nature of science by planning and conducting investigations 6.1 The student will demonstrate an understanding of scientific reasoning, logic, and the nature of science by planning and conducting investigations Scales, diagrams, charts, graphs, tables, imagery, models, and profiles are constructed and interpreted.
 (ES.1c) (Modeling, Analyzing Data) 4.8 The student will investigate and understand important Virginia natural resources.
-Key concepts include a) watersheds and water resources 5.8 The student will investigate and understand how Earth's surface is constantly changing d) weathering, erosion, and deposition 6.6 The student will investigate and understand the unique properties and characteristics of water and its roles in the natural and humanmade environment The components of a system are defined.
-(PH.1a) 4.3 human impacts on ecosystems 6.8 The student will investigate and understand that land and water have roles in watershed systems.
+Key concepts include a) watersheds and water resources 5.8 The student will investigate and understand how Earth's surface is constantly changing d)processes such as weather, erosion, and deposition 6.6 The student will investigate and understand that water has unique properties and has a role in the natural and human-made environment The components of a system are defined.
+(PH.1a) 6.7 The student will investigate and understand the natural processes and human interactions that affect watershed systems.
 Length, volume, mass, and temperature are estimated and measured in metric and standard English units using proper tools and techniques.
 (3.1e) 6.9 The student will investigate and understand public policy decisions relating to the environment Predictions are made based on patterns of observations.
 (1.1h) Questions are developed to formulate hypotheses.
 (3.1g) Inferences are made and conclusions are drawn.
 (3.1j) Models are constructed to clarify explanations, demonstrate relationships, and solve needs.
 (4.1l)